 The mitzvah of hachnassat orchim is so important that it is listed as one of only six mitzvot for which “a person eats the fruit in this world, while the principal remains for that person in the world to come” (Shabbat 127a).

 Providing gracious hospitality to a special guest upon his arrival is normal.
 When guests stay for several days, however, the guests cannot expect their hosts to disrupt their schedules (or budget) every day to prepare a grand feast.
-Recognizing this fact is not only part of being a good guest, but demonstrates true hakarat hatov, gratitude, to one’s host, acknowledging the effort involved in being a host.
+Recognizing this fact is not only part of being a good guest, but it also demonstrates true hakarat hatov, gratitude, to one’s host by acknowledging the effort involved in being a host.

 Copyright © 2012 National Jewish Outreach Program.
 All rights reserved.